Tab Content: Renewing and Returning

 The library does not fine readers for the late return of IDS books but we will pass on to you any charges levied on us for the late return of books or for items that are lost or damaged.
 In the case of books or journals borrowed from the British Library, the minimum charge for a lost item can be in excess of £100.

-Tab Content: British Library EDS
+Tab Content: Opening British Library Files

 The British Library sends encrypted journal articles by electronic delivery.
 Here is some information about accessing your articles and restrictions on printing and saving them.